Ds123-wq/cloudtask-2/README.md

-# 🔰 Terraform Automation 🔰
+# 🔰 Terraform integrate with EC2 and EFS 🔰

 ### Task Description